killedit/2025-09-04-weather-service/README.md

 ### Docker containers:

-1. Laravel
-Here lives my application.
+1. Laravel - here lives my application.
 The easiest way to explore what is stored in the cache is attaching to it:

 ```
 php artisan tinker
 > Cache::get('geo:Sofia');